High-Speed Internet Services

 • regularly compile, review, and make public consumer complaints about high-speed internet service;

-• analyze prices actually charged, as well as actual and advertised speeds, for high-speed internet service in various locations and at different speeds;
+• analyze prices actually charged, as well as actual and advertised speeds, for high-speed internet service in various locations;

 • track service-quality metrics; and